-Additional reservoirs that fall under the volume threshold but have a potentially considerable flood risk are Dragonsbill Dam and Rookfield Dam.
-Both Dams are located in Horsham District, outside of the SFRA study area but pose a potential risk downstream if they were to breach.
+Additional reservoirs that fall under the volume threshold of 25,000m3 but pose a considerable flood risk downstream in the event of breach are Dragonsbill Dam and Rookfield Dam, both located in Horsham District, though outside of the SFRA study area.
 They are listed in West Sussex County Council's Flood Risk Asset Register and should continue to be actively monitored to reduce the risk of collapse and subsequent breach.